shreyabirthare/public_lab2/README.md

 ### Front-end Service

 The clients can communicate with the front-end service using the following two HTTP-based REST APIs.
-In a HTTP-based REST API, a client sends its request as an HTTP request and receives a reply as a HTTP response.
+In an HTTP-based REST API, a client sends its request as an HTTP request and receives a reply as an HTTP response.
 We will use HTTP GET and POST requests to send requests to the server.
 The server supports Query and Buy requests, like in Lab 1, but these are sent as HTTP REST requests as follows.

 1. `GET /products/<product_name>`